Lakshitadixit5/Lakshitadixit5/README.md

 - 🌱 I’m presently learning  C programming
 - 💬My hobbies are coding, acting and swimming.

-- ⚡ Fun fact about me :   I like codinh but not the life of coders
+- ⚡ Fun fact about me :   I like coding but not the life of coders